Skip to content

 A few of the findings that came out of building the methodology, even before the platform exists:

 The HLE numbers in the companion post calibrated remarkably well with my Crucible expectations.
 Roughly the same lift shape on similar difficulty bands.
-That’s a useful surprise — it suggests that the evaluation methodology I built before I knew HLE existed is producing the same architecture rankings that HLE produces, on independent question banks.
-If both methodologies agree, that’s evidence the lift is structural rather than benchmark-specific.
+That’s a useful surprise: it suggests that the evaluation methodology I built before I knew HLE existed is producing the same architecture rankings that HLE produces, on independent question banks.
+If both methodologies produce similar architecture rankings and lift patterns, that is evidence that the lift is structural rather than benchmark-specific.

 Honest state: Crucible is a methodology framework with substantial empirical backing.
 Roughly 1,678 custom benchmark questions, ~6,000 graded responses, 1,469 head-to-head matchups, full agent system prompts for the grading pipeline, a Phase-0 manual workflow spec, and a Phase-1 engineered-platform spec.
 The platform itself isn’t built.
 The next step is either funding to build it properly or finding a partner who wants to operate the methodology at scale.

-7. Foundry — Multi-Agent Research Infrastructure
+7. Foundry: Multi-Agent Research Infrastructure

 When the manual flywheel (run benchmarks → grade outputs → extract patterns → encode rules → re-test) started outpacing my ability to keep up with it, I built scaffolding to automate it.
 That scaffolding is Foundry.

-Foundry is a multi-agent pipeline of four governed Claude subagents — Sentinel, Forge, Assayer, Arbiter — coordinated through a file-based message system, designed to refine raw research material (legacy documents, test outputs, cross-architecture responses) into certified database artifacts.
+Foundry is a multi-agent pipeline of four governed Claude subagents (Sentinel, Forge, Assayer, Arbiter), coordinated through a file-based message system, designed to refine raw research material (legacy documents, test outputs, cross-architecture responses) into certified database artifacts.
 The agent naming is honest: Sentinel watches the perimeter (gap-finding), Forge shapes raw material (task framing), Assayer tests the quality of metal (output review), Arbiter is the final authority (certification and database hydration).

 Foundry has run real missions.
 The most concrete one was a self-audit: Forge generated 127 unit tests against Cade’s own source modules; the pipeline executed them; the Arbiter certified the findings.
-The mission found 4 confirmed bugs in Cade’s own code — a dead regex flag, a numerical-contradiction detector that was silently broken on percentage-based claims, a mode-weight override miscalculation, and a RAG cache-key collision.
+The mission found 4 confirmed bugs in Cade’s own code: a dead regex flag, a numerical-contradiction detector that was silently broken on percentage-based claims, a mode-weight override miscalculation, and a RAG cache-key collision.
 All four were patched in the next cycle; all 127 tests re-passed.

 The data-quality discrimination behavior is also non-trivial.
 When Foundry processed three different research-data sources of varying quality, the rejection rates calibrated with the data: clean blueprint material was 0% rejected, a messier ingestion source was 25% rejected (the Arbiter flagged “hero bias caught” on specific outputs), and a third was 32% rejected for overstatement.
-Variable quality gates that discriminate on actual content quality — exactly what the failure mode taxonomy implied should be possible.
+Variable quality gates that discriminate on actual content quality, exactly what the failure mode taxonomy implied should be possible.

 The reason Foundry matters for the bigger picture: most of the flywheel work I described in the HLE writeup is currently happening through me, manually, with text files.
 Tuning 4.7 to a +27pp lift on 4.6 levels would take weeks instead of months if a Foundry-like pipeline were doing the test-result extraction, pattern coding, and rule-integration steps autonomously.
 That’s the version this work points toward.
 It’s how Cade-level results would become reproducible by anyone, not just a single operator with a particular workflow.